abdullahjavaid86/nodejs-sequelize-template/README.md

 nodejs-sequelize-template

+A boilerplate/starter project for quickly building RESTful APIs using Node.js, Express, and Sequelize.

+By running a single command, you will get a production-ready Node.js app installed and fully configured on your machine.
+The app comes with many built-in features, such as authentication using JWT, request validation, pagination, etc. For more details, check the features list below.

 ## Inspiration

 I have created this template to enable nodejs developers to start the project from scratch that is scalable, optimized and easy to maintain